ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 extrapolated through time using the dataset provided by Land Use Model Intercomparison Project (LUMIP), which is part of CMIP6 Land use timeseries (:ref:`Lawrence et al. 2016 <Lawrenceetal2016>`).
-For more details about how crop distributions are determined, see chapter 26 on :ref:`rst_Transient Landcover Change`.
+For more details about how crop distributions are determined, see Chapter :numref: `rst_Transient Landcover Change`.

 CLM5 includes eight actively managed crop types (temperate soybean, tropical soybean, temperate corn, tropical